rinnegan72/Full-stack-todo-application/README.md

 ![WhatsApp Image 2024-01-03 at 20 27 44_e59784dc](https://github.com/rinnegan72/Full-stack-todo-application/assets/69243366/4286bc7e-d800-4e8f-98d0-2155c5dbab1d)

 # Adonis back-end
-navigate to adonis-todo and use the following
+navigate to adonis-todo and use the following,
 This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.

 1. Bodyparser